meetezra/EzraAI/docs/README.md

 ### Twitter Integration

-1. **Tweet Your Wallet**: To get started with Hera, simply tweet your Solana wallet address to the designated Twitter account (e.g., `@HeraBot`).
+1. **Tweet Your Wallet**: To get started with Hera, simply tweet your Solana wallet address to the designated Twitter account (e.g., `@ImHeraAI`).
 Hera will automatically analyze your wallet activity and reply with a detailed review.

    Example tweet:
    ```
-   @HeraBot Here's my wallet address: 5JzJ7e9uK27sMm38pK7cQz9dHeX5jYrmixvUjkQ98A4r
+   @ImHeraAI Here's my wallet address: 5JzJ7e9uK27sMm38pK7cQz9dHeX5jYrmixvUjkQ98A4r
    ```

 2. **Receive Your Analysis**: Hera will provide an in-depth analysis of your trading behavior, including feedback on emotional decision-making, paperhanding, roundtrips, and more.
 You'll receive a reply with a summary of your trading habits and tips to improve.